-7.9 Department of Corrections Re-entry Centers - Voluntary Overtime

-Correctional Officers and Sergeants employed at Re-entry Centers:
+7.9 Department of Corrections Work Release Facilities (WR) - Voluntary Overtime Correctional Officers and Sergeants employed at WR:

-When the Employer determines that overtime is necessary at a re-entry center, the Employer will identify the number of positions requiring overtime, the duration of such overtime, and the qualifications, skills and abilities of the employees required to perform the work.
+When the Employer determines that overtime is necessary at WR, the Employer will identify the number of positions requiring overtime, the duration of such overtime, and the qualifications, skills and abilities of the employees required to perform the work.
 Overtime will be assigned as voluntary pre-scheduled, voluntary unscheduled (daily) or involuntary.

-A. Voluntary Pre-Scheduled Overtime:

-The agency will maintain a list of all Correctional Officers and Sergeants in order of seniority.
+A. Voluntary Pre-Scheduled Overtime: The agency will maintain a list of all Correctional Officers and Sergeants in order of seniority.
 Correctional Officers and Sergeants will have the opportunity to sign up by day and shift for possible overtime opportunities.
 Voluntary prescheduled overtime will be assigned on Monday for all known overtime opportunities for the week beginning the following Monday.
 If Monday is a holiday, the prescheduled overtime assignments will be made on the next regular work day.
 Assignment to pre-scheduled overtime will begin at the top of the list of volunteers and proceed down in order of seniority except as outlined below: